piccolo-orm/piccolo_web/image/app/content/md/posts/namespacing_python_attributes.md

 It's very cool, but you don't see it used often, most likely because it's not widely known about.

-Note, it only works if the attribute name has less than one trailing underscore, so prevent issues with magic methods, which use a double underscore prefix and postfix.
+Note, it only works if the attribute name has less than one trailing underscore, to avoid confusion with magic methods (see below).

 ## Magic methods